alexpung/taxCalculator/README.md

 2. Parse Interactive Brokers dividend/dividend in lieu/Witholding tax and shows dividend by country and total income for the tax year specified
 3. Show section 104 holdings and sell that are unmatched with a buy (i.e. short sale)
 4. Allow user to specify the initial section 104 pool (in case old trades cannot be found) (\gui\init.toml)
+5. Allow user to specify period to report.
+In this case trade and dividends of that period will be listed.
+6. Can enable or disable fx acquisition and disposal reporting.
-5. Dividend and withholding tax list and summary in excel
+7. Dividend and withholding tax list and summary by each country of origin in Excel
-   TBD: Capital gain report in excel
+8. Capital gain report in Excel, list trade by Symbol and by tax year.
+With tax summary by year to help fill out the tax form.

 This project use Poetry to manage dependency.
-Or you can install the dependency yourself by looking at [tool.poetry.dependencies] at pyproject.toml
+Or you can install the dependency yourself by looking at [tool.poetry.dependencies] in pyproject.toml

 To set up:

 1. pip install --user poetry